NYUCCL/psiTurk/doc/disclaimer.rst

 cost you money when getting started.

 We take no responsibility for your use of the software.
-We make not claims that it is bug-free and any errors are not our responsibility.
+We make no claims that it is bug-free and any errors are not our responsibility.
 This is a community-run, community-supported system and not a company selling a product.
 We use the software in our lab and, when used correctly, has never caused